 The conversion features of the convertible notes of the Group meets the definition of a derivative whereby no BCF shall be separately accounted for.
 Moreover, the Group has elected the fair value option for convertible notes accounted for as a liability in its entirety whereby the conversion features that meet the definition of a derivative are not bifurcated given that the entire debt instrument is legally a single contract therefore not to be separated into parts for purposes of applying the fair value option.
 Such fair value option permits the irrevocable election on an instrument-by-instrument basis at initial recognition of an asset or liability or upon an event, that gives rise to a new basis of accounting for that instrument.
-The convertible notes accounted for under the fair value option are carried at fair value with realized gains and losses recorded in the consolidated statements of comprehensive loss.
+The convertible notes accounted for under the fair value option are carried at fair value with realized or unrealized gains and losses recorded in the consolidated statements of comprehensive loss.

 Convertible notes are classified as current liabilities if they are convertible or redeemable on demand or if their due date is or will be within one year from the balance sheet date.
+There were no convertible notes as of December 31, 2021 and 2022.